malcolmosh/malcolmosh.github.io/_posts/2024-01-24-dailypi-tutorial.md

 - Screen
   - `display.py` : Contains the code to pull the PNG image from a fixed URL and display it on the e-ink screen
   - `image_transform_local.py` : In case the app cannot pull the PNG dashboard image from the URL, this script will display a local image instead.
-  - `wave_script.sh` : Bash script to schedule the next wakeup time for the PiSugar2 RTC (real-time clock) module
+  - `alarm.sh` : Bash script to schedule the next wakeup time for the PiSugar2 RTC (real-time clock) module
+  - `display.sh` : Bash script to execute a bunch of steps : sync the Pi's clock, schedule the next wake-up alarm and run the display.py script
   - `pics/` : Place local images here for random display if the app cannot pull the PNG dashboard from the URL

 ## Customization